 Job Start Payment has no statutory right of appeal, which means it does not have a redetermination or appeal process.
-It does however have an internal review process, again. which means that appl icants car request for their decision t to be loo ked at
+There is an internal review process, which means that applicants can request their decision to be looked at again.

 About the data